ActiMecha/ActiMecha.github.io/_publications/2025/2025-pub-example-5.md

 pub_last: '<span class="badge badge-pill badge-custom badge-primary">Mini Review</span>'

 abstract: >-
-  Kirigami metamaterials exhibit exceptional softness, lightness, and stretchability, positioning them as promising candidates in advanced material design.
-However, their mechanical analysis is challenged by flexibility-induced instabilities and the inadequacy of rigid-body assumptions.
-This review outlines key challenges including the need for flexible tensile models and high-curvature cut-edge designs.
-It highlights the limitations of reciprocal mechanics in describing nonlinear, multistable, and asymmetric deformations.
-Static nonreciprocity is introduced as a powerful concept to break time-reversal symmetry, offering a new framework to tackle complex kirigami behavior.
-The study sets the stage for innovations in soft robotics, deployable systems, and flexible electronics.
+  Kirigami metamaterials, known for their softness, lightness, and stretchability, face challenges in mechanical modeling due to instability and the failure of rigid-body assumptions.
+This review highlights the need for flexible tensile models and high-curvature designs, and introduces static nonreciprocity as a promising framework to capture their nonlinear, multistable, and asymmetric behavior, paving the way for applications in soft robotics and flexible electronics.

 cover: assets/images/covers/2025-kirigami-nonreciprocity.png
 authors: